What is the CHISQ.TEST Function?

 - The data arrays provided are of different dimensions; or

-- The data arrays provided contains only one value.
+- The data arrays provided contain only one value.
 That is, the length and width are equal to 1.

 - #NUM! error – Occurs when any of the values in the expected range is negative.